What’s the big deal with version control?

 It’s best to physically archive old versions of documents or shred them.
 With electronic versions, where you wish to retain a copy, you should move the document into a folder that is labelled ‘archive’ so there is no confusion.
 If possible, you may also choose to watermark the document as ‘superseded’.

-For those who have access to the CDCS Aged Care Resource Hub – you’ll find an ‘Archiving and Storage of Sensitive Information’ policy under the Service Management section.
+For those who have access to the CDCS Total Quality Package resource hub – you’ll find an ‘Archiving and Storage of Sensitive Information’ policy under the Service Management section.

 Compliance with Aged Care Quality Standard 8